ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 ## Data augmentation

 Data augmentation is crucial for computer vision tasks, especially when using CNN networks.
 While CNNs are very powerful in identifying objects and patterns, they struggle with variations in rotation, perspective, or view.
 To address this, it is essential to augment the training data to make the model more robust to different image transformations.
 This prepares the model to recognize identical objects from different angles or if they are stretched or squeezed.
-For our Geoguessr images, data augmentation is particularly important.
+For our GeoGuessr images, data augmentation is particularly important.
 The images are consistently taken by a Google car with the same height and camera settings.
 This consistency helps the model learn from a uniform perspective, improving accuracy.
 However, it also means the model might generalize poorly to other datasets not taken from Google Street View.

 To evaluate the impact of data augmentation, we will train our model with and without augmentation, while also testing it on images outside of our dataset.
 For our specific case with Google Street View images, we applied the following augmentations to the training data: